luisdiogo2071317/azure-docs.pt-pt/articles/terraform/terratest-in-terraform-modules.md

     "github.com/magefile/mage/sh"
 )

-// Default target when execute `mage` in shell var Default = Full
+// The default target when the command executes `mage` in Cloud Shell var Default = Full

 // A build step that runs Clean, Format, Unit and Integration in sequence